- አማርኛ (Amharic),

 Most scams ask for payments for immigration fees.
-Immigration fees and applications are handled through U.S. Citizenship and Immigration Services (USCIS) and the U.S Department of State (DOS), and Executive Office for Immigration Review (EOIR).
+Immigration fees and applications are handled through U.S. Citizenship and Immigration Services (USCIS), the U.S. Department of State (DOS), and the Executive Office for Immigration Review (EOIR).

 USCIS will only accept payments online through your myUSCIS account or by mail through their official lockbox locations.
 When you are completing an application online, you will be directed to pay the fees at pay.gov.